Skip to main content

 Medical scope

 We are a publication.
 We are not a clinical service, a pharmacy, a prescriber, or a medical device.
 Nothing on the site constitutes medical, diagnostic, or treatment advice.
-Every page that touches a hormone or medication is framed in educational and product-feature terms, points the reader to a clinician for individualised decisions, and is labelled with the appropriate medical-review status (see medical review policy).
+Every page that touches a hormone or medication is framed in educational and product-feature terms, points the reader to a clinician for individualized decisions, and is labelled with the appropriate medical-review status (see medical review policy).

 Escalation